inksharedsolutions/loisrichman/src/markdown-pages/comment-netflix.md

 ---
-  title: "Comments About: Netlflix and the release of ‘HOLLYWOOD’" date : "August 14, 2020" author : "Lois Richman"
+  title: "Comments About: Netlflix and the release of ‘HOLLYWOOD’" date : "September 4, 2020" author : "Lois Richman"
 ---

 I waited with great anticipation and was very excited to view HOLLYWOOD.
 A great single subject encasing many successful and working actors as characters were in the film.
 There is also a great script, (In my opinion, Patti LaBelle steals all her scenes: A powerful presence throughout.)

 The first week HOLLYWOOD was Number 2 in the ratings on Netflix, and RIGHT AFTER THAT, boom, down to fitting into alphabetical order.

 ####WHY?